Doing squats

 Although squats require a fairly basic movement technique, they can be notoriously hard.
 This is especially so if you are not doing them correctly. oneHOWTO explains not only what muscles do barbell squats target?, we also show you the best ways to do squats to benefit different muscle groups.
 These benefits change whether or not you use a bar.

-You may also be interested in: How to Do Squats to Work Your Glutes
+You may also be interested in: The Best Exercises to Slim Hips

 Contents